mfaani/mfaani/content/posts/interviewing/how-understanding-state-machines-helps-with-building-trees-and-graphs.md

 - The _current_ node in a graph is like the states in a state machine.
 - The _next_ node in a graph is like the after result of handling a command in a state machine.
 - The end of a path is like reaching the end of a state machine.
+- A leaf branch of a base case is like terminating a state machine.
+Meaning state machine finishes i.e. the branch can't recurse any more.
+In the tree example, base case is either if:
+    - Target has been reached.
+(You reached the desired stair)
+    - You've passed beyond your target.
+(You jumped pass the desired stair)

 ## Code